Managing and Adding a Domain

 • Select Hub to host a Hub.

 Note: A domain or subdomain hosts only one Hub.
-Therefore, to host multiple Hubs, create as many domains or subdomains.
+Therefore, to host multiple Hubs, create different domains or subdomains.

 6. Click Add.
 The domain name is added to the list of domains on the Manage Domains page.